netkicorp/netkidocs/onboard_id_theme_android.md

 - **2 Instructions Background Image**

 This is a full image that the client can replace with their own.
-To replace it the client needs to add an image with name `front_instructions_id.jpg`, in the correspondent `drawable` folder for each resolution.
+To replace it the client needs to add an image named `front_instructions_id.jpg`, in the correspondent `drawable` folder for each resolution.

 The client can also add one single resource in the `drawable` folder.
-If this strategy is chosen the image should be a high resolution image so it can scale properly to all the resolutions
+If this strategy is chosen the image should be a high resolution image so it can scale properly to all the resolutions.

 * **3 Back Button**
     * Background color: `netki_secondary_button_color`